(2) Which ancestors would you like to talk to? What questions would you ask?

 Oh, we're supposed to come up with something concrete?

-In that case, the first person who comes to mind of whom to ask questions is my paternal great-grandmother Sarah Ann (Armstrong) Sellers Ireland.
+In that case, the first person who comes to mind of whom to ask questions is my paternal great-grandmother, Laura May (Armstrong) Sellers Ireland.
 And the first question to ask of her would be, "Who was the biological father of my grandfather, Bertram Lynn Sellers?"
 I have to hope she would actually know the answer, of course.

 And for a possible third question, I might ask, "Did Elmer know that my grandfather wasn't his biological son?"
 I'm pretty sure Elmer knew, but it would be nice to confirm that.

 Gee, after that, nothing else seems quite so compelling.

 I do have two questions about photographs that I would like to ask of ancestors, though.